Blue-Kachina/fmcuttingboard/README.md

 8) Common Troubleshooting
 - If classes don’t resolve after opening the project, wait for indexing and the first Gradle sync to finish.
-- If `runIde` fails due to JVM version problems, ensure both “Gradle JVM” and the Project SDK are set to JDK 21.
+- If `runIde` fails due to JVM version problems, ensure “Gradle JVM” is set to a valid JDK install (17 recommended, 21 is fine) and the Project SDK is set to JDK 17.
+- If you see a path error like `...\.jdks\ms-21.0.x\Packages does not exist`, switch Gradle JVM to a the JetBrains Runtime variant
 - If tests fail to discover, confirm “Use Gradle” is enabled for test running (Settings > Build, Execution, Deployment > Build Tools > Gradle > Run tests using: Gradle), or switch to “IntelliJ IDEA” if preferred.

 That’s it—no extra IDEA build configuration is needed beyond the Gradle setup included in this repo.